legion-platform/legion/docs/source/tutorials_wine.rst

 - A Google Cloud Storage folder, where input data is located (wine-quality.csv)
 - A Docker registry, where the trained and packaged model will be stored for later use

-Create :term:`Connection` to GitHub repository
+Create a :term:`Connection` to GitHub repository
 ---------------------------------------------

 Because `legion-examples <https://github.com/legion-platform/legion-examples>`_ repository already contains the required code